 Subsequent treatment depends on the histology of the polyp.
 If dysplastic epithelium does not invade the muscularis mucosa, the line of resection in the polyp’s stalk is clear, and the lesion is well differentiated, endoscopic excision and close endoscopic follow-up should suffice.
 Patients with deeper invasion, an unclear resection line, or a poorly differentiated lesion should have segmental resection of the colon.
 Because invasion through the muscularis mucosa provides access to lymphatics and increases the potential for lymph node metastasis, such patients should have further evaluation (as in colon cancer Colorectal Cancer Colorectal cancer is extremely common.
 Symptoms include blood in the stool and change in bowel habits.
-Screening using one of several methods is recommended for appropriate populations.
-Diagnosis... read more ).
+Diagnosis is by colonoscopy.
+Treatment is surgical resection and chemotherapy for nodal... read more ).

-The scheduling of follow-up examinations after polypectomy is controversial and varies by the number, size, and type of polyps removed (see also American College of Gastroenterology's and the U.S. Multi-Society Task Force on Colorectal Cancer's guidelines for colonoscopy surveillance after polypectomy).
-For example, these guidelines recommend a repeat total colonoscopy (or barium enema if total colonoscopy is impossible) 3 years after removal of a tubular adenoma ≥ 10 mm or a villous adenoma of any size.
+The scheduling of follow-up examinations after polypectomy is controversial and varies by the number, size, and type of polyps removed (1 Treatment reference An intestinal polyp is any mass of tissue that arises from the bowel wall and protrudes into the lumen.
+Most are asymptomatic except for minor bleeding, which is usually occult.
+The main concern... read more ).
+For example, guidelines recommend a repeat total colonoscopy (or barium enema if total colonoscopy is impossible) 3 years after removal of a tubular adenoma ≥ 10 mm or a villous adenoma of any size.